 - Valhalla is set in the year 2230.

 - Alien in a Small Town is set a few centuries from now.
 It turns out that the Amish and Mennonites in central Pennsylvania have stayed pretty much the same, as the world around them has changed drastically.

 - Babylon 5 is set in the 2250 and 2260s.

-- Doctor Who has frequently delved into Earth's future, all the way to a hundred trillion years on, during which time the universe faces imminent collapse.
-It tends to show it as fairly or sometimes decidely Dystopian.
-(With Whoniverse not exactly set into stone, though, the series has shown some fairly contradictory visions of the future which include two contradictory accounts of Earth's ultimate destruction.
-For the record, it supposedly happens in seven million years time.
-Though other stories place it at five billion years from now.)
+- Doctor Who has frequently delved far into the future, even to the time when the universe faces imminent collapse.
+It tends to show the settings as Dystopian and full of suffering.
+(With Whoniverse, though, the series has shown some contradictory visions of the future which include two very different accounts of Earth's ultimate destruction in (supposedly) seven million years.
 Torchwood regular and Who expatriate Captain Jack Harkness comes from approximately the year 5000.

 - Retconned by the presence of the Time War.
 Apparently it caused a lot of really, really screwy stuff to happen to the timeline.